The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/enmanuel-delanuez.md

     hello();
     console.log(a);
     ```
-    - This snippet returns a `ReferenceError` along the lines of `a is not defined`.
+    - This snippet throws a `ReferenceError` along the lines of `a is not defined`.
 This occurs because the console log refers to a variable outside of its global scope.

 **4. What does the following code log?
 Why?**
     ```javascript